DRincs-Productions/pixi-vn-tester/README.md

 Before starting, you need to have Node.js installed on your computer.
 If you don't have it, you can download it [here](https://nodejs.org/).

+### Change the project name

+By default, the project is named `my-app` and the title of the game is `My App`.
+You can search for all occurrences of `my-app` and `My App` in the project and replace them with the name of your game.

+### Change the icon

+You can change the icon of the game by replacing the images in the `public` folder.

 ### Installation

 First, is necessary install the dependencies.
 To do this, open a terminal in the root folder of the project and run the following command: